 Learning more about the 1 percent that convert will help to better trim the 99 percent that do not.
 Ideally, your sales should increase to 4,000 or your visitors should reduce to 25,000 in order to reach with the 4 percent ratio.

 A Clinical Study

 ClinicalPosters is good at interpreting data.
 Our primary audience is comprised of medical professionals.
 Through polls and other metrics, we know 40 percent of visitors do not fit this description; they are divided among students, patients or curious onlookers.
 The most visited product pages depict female reproduction without a corresponding ratio of poster sales from that category.
 Evidently most of these visits are recreational.

 Changes to the ClinicalPosters website reflect a response to analytics.
 Content depicting reproductive organs are now obfuscated to the casual visitor.
 After a couple of weeks, these are no longer the most visited pages.

-Access to most articles with considerable research and authorship (A Bit More Healthy blog) is now accessible to customers with subscription.
+Access to most articles with considerable research and authorship (A Bit More Healthy blog) is now accessible to customers without subscription.
 This site also expanded its product line to include items beyond posters.

 As we continue maintaining a balance between site traffic and sales, additional features may roll out.
 This is done to improve the conversion funnel.
 Then ClinicalPosters can devote more time to servicing core customers.